China Educator's Guide

 Grades 2–8

-Rain forest ecology, products, deforestation and the importance of biodiversity are highlighted in this curriculum originally designed as part of our circulating kit, The Tropical Rainforest.
+Rain forest ecology, products, deforestation and the importance of biodiversity are highlighted in this curriculum originally designed as part of a circulating kit.
+(Note: kits are no longer available.)

 Grades 2–4